 - Members wanting early access (8-10 am) on weekdays also don’t need reservations, but snagging one beforehand gets you through check-in even faster.
 Think of it as skipping the line and heading straight to the fun!

 The best way would be with your L.A.
-Libray Card.
-This card allows users an array of free benefits, and visiting museums in the city, is one of them.
+Library Card.
+This card allows users an array of free benefits, and visiting museums in the city is one of them.
 If you don’t have your card, there are still some ways to visit the Huntington for free.

-You can become a Huntington members and get free access to activities.
+You can become a Huntington member and get free access to activities.
 And for students, there’s a chance to get an undergraduate free pass for an entire year that you can inquire about and request on site, or online.
-Children under 4, have free access.
+Children under 4 have free access.

-Another key info that will help you save some money, is that The Huntington Library, Art Museum & Botanical Gardens parking, is free.
+At least parking at The Huntington Library, Art Museum & Botanical Gardens is free.
 It offers two parking lot entrances: Oxford Road and Allen Avenue.
 For easy access to the main entrance and ticket windows, head to the south end of the lot, where you’ll find designated parking for handicap vehicles and bike racks.